SUCCESS STORY

 tracking automation

-next step: account update (email/address) without a human
+next step: profile updates (email/address) without a human

 “Rosa already asks for a photo, data, and context.
-When it reaches a human, it arrives pre-digested.”
+By the time it reaches a human, it arrives fully prepped.”

 Victor Xavier